Open Timestamps: Leveraging Bitcoin's Security For All Data

 Right.

-So the idea is that you take any given text and you mangle it in a way that you get just a number Or you know, it looks like a bunch of letters, but it’s just a big number.
+So the idea is that you take any given text and you mangle it in a way that you get a number, it looks like a bunch of letters, but it’s just a big number.

 Well a number is a number but you can write a number as a hexadecimal.